Every animation or video production follows a series of stages that need to be signed off by you, the client.

 7. Animation, Filming and Video Production

 At this stage we should have an agreed visual style, script and storyboard as well as a voiceover and music (if we need it).
-We’ll now go ahead and make your animation or video come to life.
-If we’re filming then we’ll draw up a schedule so everyone knows what they are doing and when.
-As we go, depending on the length of the production, we’ll keep you updated with progress by sending snippets and sections for comment and feedback.
+If we’re filming then we will recce and source locations, cast any actors or presenters and we’ll draw up a schedule so everyone knows what they are doing and when.
+As we go we’ll keep you updated with progress by sending snippets and sections for comment and feedback.
 With the previous stages all signed off there shouldn’t be any big surprises and we would expect amendments to be tweaks rather than big changes.

 We will deliver a digital HD master file and any other file formats you have specified.
 We can advise you on the best formats for using on the web or social media as well as events and broadcast.